fenasti/vinop_p5/README.md

 - [Django](https://www.djangoproject.com/)
 - [Bootstrap](https://getbootstrap.com/)

+### Database

+All database-related media and static files are stored and managed in an AWS S3 bucket.
+This setup provides reliable, long-term access to the files, ensuring they are securely hosted and easily accessible for the application.

 ### Main packages in the requirements.txt file

-- Cloudinary: used for managing media (like images) in Django projects.

 - Dj-database-url: used for deployment to Heroku.